Trek Frame Serial Numbers

 Before late 1980, Trek used an alphanumeric serial number

-from Trek (but hope springs eternal).
-In the meantime, we have the results
+not available from Trek (but hope springs eternal).
+In the meantime,

-of the serial number decoding project:
+we have the results of the serial number decoding project:

 Serial Number Decoding Project